ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/NFT-Marketplace-on-Avalanche/README.md

 # AVAX Fuji Testnet

 We are going to test the marketplace on AVAX Fuji Testnet.
-First, you need to add AVAX Fuji Testnet to metamask.
-Open metamask and view networks, then click on `Custom RPC`.
+First, you need to add AVAX Fuji Testnet to MetaMask.
+Open MetaMask and view networks, then click on `Custom RPC`.

 ![Networks](images/nft-marketplace-networks.png)

-We will deploy our contracts on FUJI testnet.
+We will deploy our contracts on Fuji Testnet.
-FUJI Testnet Settings:
+Fuji Testnet Settings:

-- Network Name: Avalanche FUJI C-Chain
+- Network Name: Avalanche Fuji C-Chain
 - New RPC URL: https://api.avax-test.network/ext/bc/C/rpc
 - ChainID: 43113
 - Symbol: AVAX